-Our School does not use punitive sanctions, for example detention, removal of privileges, continuing with a consequence at home after the incident at school.
-These can promote a sense of shame, are often not linked to the behaviour, and therefore do not encourage our students to learn what to do instead.
+Our School does not use punitive sanctions, for example detention or removal of privileges.
+These can promote a sense of shame, are often not linked to the behaviour and therefore do not encourage our pupils to learn what to do instead.
 The consequence must always be linked to the behaviour to provide a learning opportunity.